Module Categories of the Generic Virasoro VOA and Quantum Groups: Introduction

-In the present work, we examine the category-theoretical implications of the results of the previous one~\cite{KoshidaKytola2022}.
-As we shall see in the rest of the paper, the above-mentioned results allow us to establish the categorical equivalence between the category generated by the simple modules of the Virasoro VOA in the first row of the Kac table and that of finite-dimensional $\Uq(\fsl_{2})$-modules of type I (see Section~\ref{sect:quantum_group} for definition).
-Also, we add discussion about the braiding in this paper.
+In the present work, we examine the category-theoretical implications of the results of the previous one~\cite{KoshidaKytola2022}, and add discussion on the braiding as well.
+It is standard to parametrize the central charge $c\in \bC$ of the universal Virasoro VOAs $\virvoa_{c}$ (see Section~\ref{sect:generic_VirVOA} for the definition) by another parameter $t\in \bC$ as $ c = 13 - 6 \big(t + t^{-1}\big)$.
+We focus on the case that $t\not\in\bQ$ is generic and call the VOA $\virvoa_{c}$ the generic Virasoro VOA.
+The highest weight simple modules of $\virvoa_{c}$ are labeled by the conformal weight $h\in \bC$.
+The Kac table gives the following {\it table} of conformal weights of particular interest